rapidsai/cuspatial/docs/source/developer_guide/benchmarking.md

        import cuspatial  # Not this
    ```
    This enables swapping out for `geopandas`.
 2. Avoid hard-coding benchmark dataset sizes, and instead use the sizes advertised by `config.py`.
+Use the predefined fixtures in `conftest.py`, for now.
    This enables running the benchmarks in "test" mode on small datasets, which will be much faster.